TKA0329/mini-gpt-from-scratch/readme.md

 ## Dataset
-The model was trained on approximately **1 million lines of text** compiled from public-domain sources (Project Gutenberg), with basic cleaning applied.
+The model was trained on approximately **1 million lines of text** compiled from classic novels (e.g. Dickens, Dostoevsky) from public-domain sources (Project Gutenberg), with basic cleaning applied.

 The goal was not perfect text quality, but to study how a Transformer learns structure from imperfect real-world data.